abhi-shek2004/Generative-AI-Platform/README.md

 ---

-**CortexAI** is an ultra-premium, investor-grade enterprise landing page and interactive Generative AI pipeline dashboard.
+**ViperAI** is an ultra-premium, investor-grade enterprise landing page and interactive Generative AI pipeline dashboard.
 It fuses raw WebGL interactive vector simulations, real-time metrics trackers, and a comprehensive local FastAPI RAG backend powered directly by the **`openai/gpt-oss-120b`** reasoning model on the NVIDIA Build Program.

 > [!IMPORTANT]
-> **Production Ready / Live Connected**: cortexAI's Python backend is fully integrated with NVIDIA's inference gateway using standard `Authorization: Bearer` keys, complete with active reasoning-step extraction and graceful local deterministic fallbacks for 100% presentation safety.
+> **Production Ready / Live Connected**: viperAI's Python backend is fully integrated with NVIDIA's inference gateway using standard `Authorization: Bearer` keys, complete with active reasoning-step extraction and graceful local deterministic fallbacks for 100% presentation safety.

 ---